Press enter to see results or esc to cancel.

 The Ministry of Manpower (MOM) in Singapore will evaluate the candidate based on their proposed salary compared to local salaries.
 The MOM will also use the degree(s) earned by the candidate to evaluate qualifications.

 C1.
-Salary of Candidate (20 Possible Points)
+Salary of Candidate (earn up to 20 points)

 • 0 points if the salary is below the 65th percentile for similar positions in the local area